Course Scenario Overview

 Proposal (20%)– You will submit a proposal to conduct research that meets specific goals and criteria.
 These goals and criteria will be provided in the assignment.

-You will have the opportunity to study the Request for Proposal for this course Project in the Task at the end of this Unit.
+You will have the opportunity to study the Request for Proposals for this course Project in the Journal Task at the end of this Unit.

 Orientation: What is a policy brief?